gradualgames/ggvm/README.md

 features you are using for your game, some of these directories are optional.
 A description follows.
 Note the dushlan directory is used as an example.

+dushlan/dushlan.nes:
+Not optional.
+This is the game's rom.
+The name can be anything, see the section below about creating a GameModule.

 dushlan/icon: